AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 #### APR

-The Annual Percentage Rate (APR) within Merkl represents the yearly return from participating in a campaign, expressed as a percentage.
-Depending on the [distribution type](distributions.md), the APR can be fixed and remain constant throughout the campaign, or it can be variable and fluctuate based on factors such as the number of participants.
+The Annual Percentage Rate (APR) represents the yearly return from participating in a campaign, expressed as a percentage.
+Depending on the [distribution type](distributions.md), the APR can be fixed and remain constant throughout the campaign, or it can be variable and fluctuate based on factors such as eligible TVL and the number of participants.

-For [distribution types](distributions.md) where the APR is not defined as fixed, the main APR for a campaign is calculated as:
+For [distribution types](distributions.md) where the APR is not fixed, the APR for a campaign is calculated as:

 $$
 \frac{\text{Daily Rewards} \times 365}{\text{Eligible TVL}}
 $$

+In these cases, the APR updates at the same frequency as the eligible TVL (every 10 minutes for simple campaigns, or every 2 hours for more complex campaigns where TVL cannot be simply approximated).

-At the level of an opportunity, the APR is the sum of the APRs of the campaigns ([including the subcampaigns](reward-forwarding.md#linked-opportunities)) running on this opportunity.
+At the opportunity level, the displayed APR is the sum of the APRs from all campaigns ([including subcampaigns](reward-forwarding.md#linked-opportunities)) running on that opportunity.

 ## 🧱 User-Facing Components